CountKiro/PMBalatroMod/README.md

 ## Special Thanks

 Music, sound effects and character designs are owned by Project Moon!
+Special thanks to [Lunartique07](https://www.youtube.com/@Lunartique07) for allowing me to use their instrumental version of Children of the City and for their extensive work on archiving the Limbus Soundtrack and Assets, please show them your support!

 Special thanks to Novell, [Dawni](https://x.com/hidawnihere), Sans, Simon and Oath for testing out the mod and giving suggestions!